 Monday 13th June - The Clubhouse - 7:30pm

 Junior Drama Club

-This class focuses on building drama skills including voice, movement, action, objective, subtext and characterization.
+The classes will focus on building drama skills including voice, movement, action, objective, subtext and characterisation.
 In-depth study of plays and playwrights supports learning, particularly for those enrolled in GCSE Drama.
-SPACES AVAILABLE!

 Aladdin | A More Perfect World | Flare Path | The Crucible